shopwp/documentation/docs/getting-started/syncing.md

 ## Common syncing issues

-We continue to try our best to ensure that the syncing process works across multiple different environments.
-However if you're running into trouble, try going through the below steps one by one.
+We've done our best to make the syncing process work across different environments.
+However, if you're running into issues try going through the below steps one by one.

 **Things to check:**

+1. Make sure your "Syncing URL" setting matches the domain of your WordPress site.
+This is the domain where Shopify will "send" the data to during sync.
+So if it's not correct, the syncing process will hang indefinitely.
+This should be set correctly by default, but can sometimes change during database migrations (e.g., staging to production).
-1. The most common reason for syncing issues are conflicts with other plugins.
+2. The most common reason for syncing issues are conflicts with other plugins.
 The first thing you should try doing is temporarily deactivating every other plugin and re-syncing.
 If the issue persists, we can rule out any plugin conflicts.
-2. Make sure you have a **valid** SSL certificate on your WordPress site.
+3. Make sure you have a **valid** SSL certificate on your WordPress site.
 Syncing will not work without one.
-3. Make sure your site is not password protected.
+4. Make sure your site is not password protected.
 Sometimes managed hosts like WP Engine or Flywheel will have this turned on by default.
-4. Make sure your site is not using BasicAuth.
+5. Make sure your site is not using BasicAuth.
 If it is, skip to the [BasicAuth section](/getting-started/syncing#basicauth) below for a workaround.
-5. If you're seeing a "timeout" error message, try adding this to your `wp-config.php` file: `ini_set( 'default_socket_timeout', 300 )`;
+6. If you're seeing a "timeout" error message, try adding this to your `wp-config.php` file: `ini_set( 'default_socket_timeout', 300 )`;
-6. Check your PHP and Apache/Nginx logs for any errors.
+7. Check your PHP and Apache/Nginx logs for any errors.
 If you don't know how to do this, contact your web host and ask them to look on your behalf.
 If you find any errors, [please send them to us by email](mailto:hello@wpshop.io) or in the private Slack channel for further help.
-7. Ask your web host if they have a firewall enabled that restricts numerous third-party API requests during a short period of time.
+8. Ask your web host if they have a firewall enabled that restricts numerous third-party API requests during a short period of time.
 If they do have a firewall, ask them to make an exception for requests sent to ".myshopify.com".
-8. Ensure you meet the ShopWP [minimum requirements](/getting-started/requirements).
+9. Ensure you meet the ShopWP [minimum requirements](/getting-started/requirements).

 If none of these steps resolve your syncing issues, [please send us an email](mailto:hello@wpshop.io) and we'll be happy to debug with you.